-Google has already tested this app in Unnao district of UP with fewer participants in October 2018 to January 2019.
+Google has already tested this app in the Unnao district of UP with fewer participants from October 2018 to January 2019.
 In which it found the outcome to be positive and effective.
-That further encouraged the company to release officially to the entire country.
+That further encouraged the company to release officially the entire country.

 Making it easy, this app doesn’t require much of handy operations and can rather be accessed or configured by voice commands mostly.

 Diya is everywhere!

 Google embedded a playful voice assistant in the app called Diya.
 She will be present on every screen guiding and encouraging the kid in every activity he/she is performing.
 Diya reads out the poem/story aloud and prompts to join.
 Upon completion of any task, Diya congratulates and prompts for the next level.
 This could be a fun way of learning something when you have a companion encouraging you all the way.

 Google Bolo also helps to develop rural areas and for this, you just need rural business ideas.

 Sized about 47MB, this app has about 16 preloaded stories to start with and currently available in beta version from Playstore.